Iowa

 False Claims Statute

-Iowa Code Ann. §§ 685.1-685.7 – Iowa’s False Claims Act is substantially similar to the FCA.
+Iowa Code Ann. §§ 685.1 to 685.7 – Iowa’s False Claims Act is substantially similar to the FCA.
 Like the FCA, Iowa designed its Act to help the state combat fraud and recover losses resulting from fraud against public agencies.

 A person who is in violation of the Act will be liable to the state for a civil penalty equivalent to that allowed under the FCA, plus three times the amount of damages which the state sustains as a result of the person’s act(s), as well as costs of bringing a civil action, for each false or fraudulent claim.
 Id. § 685.2.
 Similar to the FCA, Iowa’s Act reduces the violator’s liability to not less than two times the amount of damage that the government sustained if a violator: (1) provides all the information known about that violation to the governmental investigators within 30 days of gaining that knowledge; (2) fully cooperates with the governmental investigators; and (3) provides the information without knowledge of the investigation and before the commencement of criminal prosecution, civil action, or administrative action.
 Id.